BellsteinLabs/pyJangle/pyjangle_example/readme.txt

 That query will only update each field if its corresponding version suggests that the information is out of date.
 This way, if events are played out of order or duplicated, the table will still be accurate.
 There's more to it than this, but this is enough to get you started in understanding the general pattern.
 See if you can figure out why, when a soft delete event received out of order as the first event would CREATE a new entry in a table with a delete flag set.

 It's also worth mentioning that you never have to write this query.
-In the SQLLite module, the code would look like this...
+In the Sqlite module, the code would look like this...

-tuple_query_and_params = SqlLite3QueryBuilder("accounts")\
+tuple_query_and_params = Sqlite3QueryBuilder("accounts")\
     .at(column_name="id", value="0001")\
     .at(column_name="id2", value="352")\
     .upsert(column_name="name", value="Tiffany", version_column_name="name_version",version_column_value=4)\